yongbin999/inspire2/docs/proposal/proposal.md

 ###Josh Bearor
 ####Bio
 I am currently a Junior CS major with an interest in both mobile app and web design.
 I am interested in applications that have complete interaction with the people who use them.
 I want to help develop services created specifically for the purpose of helping people grow and learn.
 I joined the inSPIRE team to help students, both incoming Freshman, and rising Seniors, take the right path in their college career to get the most out of their education without having to worry if they can take a specific course or not.
 I want inSPIRE to have a positive impact on every student that uses the service.

 Currently at UMass I have taken Introduction to Programming in Java, Data Structures, Intro to C programming, Reasoning Under Uncertainty, Programming Methodology, and Intro to Computation.

 Two non-CS courses that have impacted not only my education, but my life are Linguistic Anthropology and Western Thought to 1600.
 These two classes taught me how to actually listen to spoken and written word to get a deeper understanding of the speaker and the world around me.

+####Role